Download Careers360 App

 Permanent methods are surgeries for someone who doesn't plan to have children in the future:

-• Tubal Ligation: This is a surgical method for a female that blocks their fallopian tubes so they cannot get pregnant.
+• Tubal Ligation: This is a surgical method in the female reproductive system that blocks their fallopian tubes so they cannot get pregnant.

-• Vasectomy: This is a specific surgical method for a male, cutting the vas deferens so that sperm cannot mix with semen.
+• Vasectomy: This is a specific surgical method in male reproductive system, cutting the vas deferens so that sperm cannot mix with semen.

 • IUDs and Implants: More than 99% effective.